PointerToObject/CS2_ExternalESP/README.md

 # CS2 Simple ImGui ESP
-what up boys, takikng a break from dayz and heading towards cs2 to learn some more. this game gave me a challenege, but i'm just at the point where im starting to understand the game engine. uploading this to log my progress since 2/26/2024
+what up boys, takikng a break from dayz and heading towards cs2 to learn some more. this game gave me a challenege, but i'm just at the point where im starting to understand the game engine. uploading this to log my progress since 2/26/2024. ps its a shitty cheat and has no AC bypass, launch with insecure and update the offsets.

 How To Use